CatRadin/web-sprint-challenge-advanced-css-and-intro-js/README.md

 let testingLet = 32; You use the keyword and then assign the data a name so it can be used in your code.
 You then use the = to assign the data!

 4. What is the purpose of using functions in code?

+Functions are used to do something in the code.
+To solve problems.
+You invoke what is written inside the code to get new data or change exsisting data.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.